 This is a one-term lecture class.
-The content in the class website is divided into modules where you can access the assignments, fill in the blank lecture notes, and any other material related to the course.
-The due dates for all assignments are listed in the Course Calendar.
+The content in the class website is divided into modules where you can access the assignments, lecture notes, and any other material related to the course.
+The due dates for all assignments will be listed in the Course Calendar.